 JP: Yes, absolutely.
 And again, as you said, children are so often already sensitive to it, and would probably make that choice on their own if they weren’t encouraged to do otherwise—if they were really exposed to the truth.
 You don’t have to brainwash or try to convince them of your beliefs.
 If you just showed them the truth, most children would say, “I don’t want to be a part of that.”

-VN: What was the thought process that went into bringing awareness to animal rights earlier this year, when you knew the public was so honed-in on you?
+VN: What was the thought process that went into bringing awareness to animal rights when you knew the public was so honed-in on you during awards season?

 JP: First of all, I want to say it was nothing that I did alone.
 I had a great deal of support and there were many of us that reached out to the awards ceremonies and asked them to change their menus.
 We started with the Hollywood Foreign Press, and they were so welcoming and understanding and wanted to make a positive impact.
 After we sent the letter and talked to them about the effect that animal agriculture and the meat and dairy industries have on climate change, they recognized it.
 So there were a lot of people that we reached out to and got the support of.
 And that was really nice, because I didn’t know how it would go, how people would respond.
 Everyone responded, and it made a huge difference.